 Do I need a full set of replacement teeth before getting a dental bridge?

-No, you do not need a full set of replacement dentures before getting a dental bridge.
+No, you don’t need a full set of replacement dentures before you get a dental bridge.
 You only need to replace a few teeth at once.

-How long do I have to wait before getting my dental bridge?
+How long do I have to wait before I get my dental bridge?

-You can get your dental bridge immediately after your dentist removes the damaged teeth.
-You may need to wear a temporary bridge until your new one arrives.
+You can get a temporary bridge right after our dentist removes the damaged teeth.
+You’ll wear the immediate bridge until your new one arrives.
+We recommend that you wait to get a removable or implant bridge to help your gums heal.

 Will my dentist remove my teeth first?

-No. Your dentist will ensure your teeth are healthy enough to support the dental bridge.
+No. Our dentist will ensure your teeth are healthy enough to support the dental bridge.
 We often recommend replacing them with implants if they aren’t strong enough.

 How much is a dental bridge?